Q: How can I contact the ride organizer (Susan Otcenas)?

 Q: Will there be a bike check before the ride?

-Regardless of whether or not an RBA or ride organizer conducts a gear/equipment inspection at the start of a ride, failure to have and display appropriate reflective gear and required lighting may result in an immediate disqualification.”
+All of the above not withstanding, regardless of whether or not an RBA or ride organizer conducts a gear/equipment inspection at the start of a ride, failure to have and display appropriate reflective gear and required lighting will result in an immediate disqualification.

 Q: What additional equipment is recommended?